PublicDomainRelease/ModelMuse/readme.txt

 Installing GLScene
 http://glscene.sourceforge.net
-For compiling with Delphi XE, use GLScene_v1.1_March_2011_SVN_revision_5593.7z.
+For compiling with Delphi XE, use GLScene_v1.1.
-For compiling with Delphi XE2, the version of GLScene downloaded from the SVN repository on Jan.
-22, 2013 was used.
+For compiling with Delphi XE2, use GLScene_v1.2.
 Open and read the readme.html file in the source directory of GLScene.
 Graphics 32 support must be added by modifing GLScene.inc so make the required change.
 This is done by changing